lllyasviel/stable-diffusion-webui-forge/README.md

 However, if newer extensions use Forge, their codes can be much shorter.

-Usually if an old extension rework using Forge's unet patcher, 80% codes can be removed, especially when they need to call controlnet.
+Usually if an old extension can rework using Forge's unet patcher, 80% codes can be removed, especially when they need to call controlnet.